 In terms of interventions in adolescence, there is some evidence for the efficacy of anger management interventions when the presentation is considered to be mild.
-Where difficulties are severe, family and systemic therapies are reported in the literature to be the most effective interventions (NES, 2015).
+Where difficulties are severe, family and systemic therapies are reported in the literature to be the most effective interventions (NES, 2015); consistent, positive parenting practices can be effective in treating aggressive and oppositional behaviours, but require parental capacity and motivation, and along with other psychosocial interventions such as individual skill building, are more effective in those without the CU subtype (Buitelaar et al., 2013).
 For children and young people in conflict with the law, rather than individual therapy, a more complex multi-agency response is required.
+Effective treatment must be multi-modal, involving family and social systems-based interventions, and cover multiple areas over a lengthy period, crucially beginning with providing the individual and their family with psychoeducation on their condition and potential longer-term outcomes (Sagar et al., 2019).

 With regard to CD, local CAMHS thresholds apply, and currently there may be variation in referral criteria.
 It is recommended that if practitioners would like support with assessment, formulation, and treatment of a child or young person with potential CD, that they contact their local CAMHS team for advice about making a referral.
 The NICE guideline on Antisocial Behaviour and Conduct Disorders in Children & Young People also offers a more in-depth consideration.